 Students who are assigned grades of "I" must complete the work required for removal of the "I" prior to June 1 in order to return for a second year.
 The KAMS/AMS Director may make an exception to this rule in cases of unusual circumstances.

-Academic Risk: Academic Probation or Academic Warning
+Academic Risk: Appealing